annelisegoldman/DeMMOworkflow/unused_scripts/README.md

 ### seqtk_error_check.py
 This script was written to make sure we were pulling out all the HK sequences from the proteome files.
 (We were.
 Not sure this is necessary to include)

+### count_fastas_oldversion.py
+I took a lot of commented code out of this, preserving the older version just in case

+### extract_seq.py
+A draft of extract_sequences (I think) - it extracts the sequences, but doesn't deal with the renaming part

+extract_seq eventually got combined into extract_sequences with additional code to deal with renaming HK sequences to be identifiable

+### rename_fasta.py
+Exactly the same as extract_sequences.
+I think it got copied + renamed to match its function